adavis-85/Tesla-price-with-trees-and-support-vector-classification/README.md

       0 47 27
       1  6 20
  ```
  The accuracy rate for the radial model is 67%.
-The rate is an improvement but
+The rate is an improvement.
+The accuracy
- only for the direction going down being correctly predicted.
-The prediction rate for
+ rate for a zero predicted is 63% and a one being predicted is 76%The prediction rate for
  the direction going up has gone down more than 50%.
  Now for a polynomial kernel.
  ```